 The information on this page is to help you understand the law in general terms.
 It is not a substitute for legal advice on your individual circumstances.

-COVID-19: changes to tenancy and occupancy laws
+COVID-19: changes to tenancy laws

 Reforms to tenancy and occupancy laws

 Since 2016, the ACT Government has worked to reform the RTA to make our tenancy and occupancy laws clearer and fairer to produce better outcomes for all parties involved.
 For more information on the changes, including those planned for the future, click here.

 Renting Book: Information for Tenants and Landlords

 The Renting Book is a guide to rental laws in the ACT.
 It is primarily written for tenants, to explain their legal rights and responsibilities.
 It may also help landlords and real estate agents to make sure that properties are managed in accordance with the law.

 Rental laws in the ACT are set out in the Residential Tenancies Act 1997 (the Act).
 The Act applies to properties rented from private landlords (whether or not through a real estate agent) as well as to public housing rented from the Government and other forms of social housing.
 The Act aims to ensure that (among other things) people renting in the ACT have stable and secure housing and are protected from unfair practices.

 The Act requires landlords to provide a copy of this Renting Book to the tenant (or tell the tenant where it can be obtained) before the tenancy starts.